dtchepak/CalcKataNotes/one/01_slide.md

 !SLIDE bullets incremental transition=scrollLeft
 # _test name and assertion_
-* → How should the SUT react?
+* → How should the subject react?

 !SLIDE bullets incremental transition=scrollLeft
 # Why?